 But how do you find a qualified expert?
 Real-world experience with IPOs, SPAC transactions, and SEC issuers is a gating criterion.
 Additionally, find a provider that’s willing to commit to your filing timeline.
 SPAC transactions are occurring at a record pace, so agree on a completion date with wiggle room for the unexpected surprises.
 Emphasize quality to avoid issues down the road — accounting errors can be costly to both your bank account and reputation.
 And understand that, even if this service is hired out, you’ll be very involved.
 You’ll need to be able to explain the rationale for certain transactions, inventory and store all relevant agreements, and provide access to your ERP system.

 Have questions?
 We’re here to help.
-Just give us a call.
+Just give us a call, or download our SPAC Readiness Tracker today.